yershhov/react-virtualized-data-grid/README.md

 rowCount * columnCount
 ```

-Even if the viewport only shows a small slice of the table, the browser still
+Even if the viewport can only fit a small slice of the table at once, the browser still
-has to manage the full rendered tree.
+has to manage the full rendered table.

 ## What the current solution does

 The grid now virtualizes both axes:

-- vertical virtualization renders only the visible rows plus overscan
+- vertical virtualization renders only the visible rows plus overscan (5 below and 5 above the currently visible portion)
-- horizontal virtualization renders only the visible columns plus overscan
+- horizontal virtualization renders only the visible columns plus overscan (5 on both sides of the currently visible portion)
-- the scroll container keeps the full scrollable width and height
-- translated inner tracks place the rendered slice at the correct position

-In practice, the browser renders roughly:
+In practice, the browser now only has to render roughly:

 ```text
 (visibleRows + overscan buffer) * (visibleColumns + overscan buffer)